Ideas cannot be bought – Sacchi slams 'weak' PSG

 Already without the world's most expensive player, Neymar, a 10-man PSG – who had Marco Verratti sent off in the second half – were helpless as goals from Cristiano Ronaldo and Casemiro sealed a 5-2 aggregate win for Madrid.

-And Sacchi, winner of back-to-back European Cups with AC Milan in 1989 and 1990, took aim at mega-rich PSG post-match.
+And Sacchi, winner of back-to-back European Cups with AC Milan in 1989 and 1990, took aim at cashed-up PSG post-match.

 "Real faced a very weak opponent," the 71-year-old told Mediaset.